EJT93/Childrens-Story-AI-Generator/README.md

 # Children's Story Generator

-This project uses the ChatGPT API to create children's stories on demand.
+This project uses the [label](https://planetbanknote.com/)ChatGPT API to create children's stories on demand.
 The frontend collects user input for the genre of the story, and the backend generates a story based on this input.

 ## Table of Contents